JulianAssmann/flutter_is_first_run/example/README.md

 Example app for [is_first_run](https://pub.dev/packages/is_first_run) package.

-The example is a simple page showing you the result of the function `IsFirstRun.isFirstRun()`.
-A button allows you to call `IsFirstRun.isFirstRun()` again, the reset button calls `IsFirstRun.reset()`.
+The example is a simple page showing you the results of the methods `IsFirstRun.isFirstRun()` and `IsFirstRun.isFirstCall()`.
+Two buttons allow you to call bot methods, the reset button calls `IsFirstRun.reset()`.